Lvnc9/Django-Shop-Mini/README.md

-# Project Name
+# Django-Shop-Mini

-Django-Shop-Mini helps you to get more familliar with django tools and deploying dynamically 👌
+Django-Shop-Mini helps you to get more familiar with Django tools and deploying dynamically 👌

 ## Features
-- celery-beat to automate the tasks like removing OTP codes (One Time Password)
+- celery-beat to automate tasks like removing OTP codes (One Time Password)
-- caching auth and user information using redice
+- Caching auth and user information using Redis
-- adding django-ckeditor. a powerful writing app which helps you in admin pannel to create your desired descriptions like a Office-Word editter!
+- adding django-ckeditor, a powerful writing app which helps you in the admin panel to create your desired descriptions like an Office Word editor!
-- using boto3 to connect to your buckets instead of using static storage
+- Using boto3 to connect to your buckets instead of using static storage
-- sending OTP codes using Kavenegar (which I'm using you can change it.)
+- sending OTP codes using Kavenegar (which I'm using, you can change it.)
 -

 ## Installation